volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Bye.
 ```

-As you can see - there are three distinguishing parts which should be summarazied based on the results which you achived (or not) during the previous week.
+As you can see, there are three distinguishing parts that should be summarized based on the results you achieved during the previous week.
 This report is usually short and very simple.
-But, if you need to create this report every week - it might be tedious.
+However, if you need to create this report every week, it might become tedious.
-Extremly tedious.
+Extremely tedious.
-Sometimes it's just hard to remeber what you were doing at the beggining of the previous week.
+Sometimes it's just hard to remember what you were doing at the beginning of the previous week.
-Moreover, guys with lot's of projects suffer, because the switch they context almost each day and easily forget things.
+Moreover, people with lots of projects suffer because they switch their context almost every day and easily forget things.
-Things that should be noticed.
+Things that should be noted.
-So why we don't generate this report autmatically?
+So why don't we generate this report automatically?
+Since we use GitHub for our projects, we have access to developer activity.
-Since we have an access to the activity of a developer.
+And since we have access to the activity, we can utilize that information.
-We use GitHub for our projects now, but the source of activity might be any other system.
-Let's say that in out case GitHub is just a provider of a developer activity.

-However all this activity usually is bed formatted since we don't have any rigid conventions of Commits, Issue and Pull Request formatting.
+However, all this activity is usually poorly formatted since we don't have any rigid conventions for commits, issues, and pull request formatting.
-Moreover, this formatting might change between projects.
+Moreover, if this formatting existed, it could differ between projects.
-And to be honest, we doesn't want to invent this rigid rules, restrictions and style guidelienes.
+To be honest, we don't want to invent these rigid rules, restrictions, and style guidelines.
 It's boring.
-We have AI which will extract and format all this parts of this report for us.
+We have AI that will extract and format all these parts of the report for us.
 Great, we have a suitable task.
-Do you belive if AI will help us?
-I do.

 ## I'm lazy.
 Can you generate it for me?